dmquach/DineDiscovery/README.md

 - [AWS S3](https://aws.amazon.com/) to store and render every photo in this app
 - [Render](https://render.com/) to host this app online
 - [FontAwesome](https://fontawesome.com/) for icons used on Roominate

+### Highlights!

+## Searching
+The search function can be done through a search bar or through a dropdown menu of premade options

 ### Future Implementations
 - Adding Price Ranges to restaurants as another way to filter